- Measuring Growth

 Growth Measure Compared to Expected Growth

-Between two standard errors above and two standard errors below
+Between one standard error above and one standard error below

 Filtering by Student Group